Policy 107: Disciplinary Actions

 Employees must take personal responsibility for their conduct.
 Enforcement of CEI’s policies among employees is the continuing responsibility of supervisors.
 When employees fail to meet established standards or violate CEI policy, initiation of the four-step discipline process described below may be necessary:

 - Verbal Coaching – Conversation will be followed up in the form of an email from supervisor to employee and Human Resources to be retained in the employee personnel file.
-Documentation is retained for a minimum of 12 months.
+Documentation is retained in the employee personnel file.

-- Written Warning – Documentation is retained for a minimum of 18 months in the personnel file maintained by Human Resources.
+- Written Warning – Documentation is retained in the personnel file maintained by Human Resources.

-- Final Written Warning – (which may include suspension with or without pay, depending on the circumstances).
-Documentation is retained for a minimum of 18 months in the personnel file maintained by Human Resources.
+- Final Written Warning – (which may include suspension with or without pay depending on the circumstances).
+Documentation is retained in the personnel file maintained by Human Resources.
 This is a Performance Improvement Plan (PIP).

 - Demotion, Involuntary Transfer, or Termination – Documentation is retained permanently in the personnel file maintained by Human Resources.